-Coastal, marine, and estuarine habitats—such as coral reefs, estuaries, and kelp forests—are among some of the most biologically rich and economically valuable areas on Earth.
+Coastal, marine, and estuarine habitats—including coral reefs, estuaries, and kelp forests—are among some of the most biologically rich and economically valuable areas on Earth.
 These habitats:

 - Play an essential role in the reproduction, growth, and sustainability of commercial and recreational fisheries and protected species by providing shelter, feeding, spawning, and nursery grounds for fish and wildlife to survive.